-Samsung phone fire in China not caused by battery: supplier
+Samsung says China phone fire caused by external heat

 ATL is owned by Japanese components maker TDK Corp (6762.T).

-(Reporting by Se Young Lee in SEOUL, Paul Carsten in BEIJING and Sijia Jiang in HONG KONG; Editing by Christopher Cushing)
+Reporting by Se Young Lee in SEOUL, Paul Carsten Michael Martina in BEIJING and Sijia Jiang in HONG KONG; Editing by Christopher Cushing and Louise Heavens